skarfie123/WAV-Randomiser/README.md

 7. Repeat 5 and 6

 All audio must be .wav files

 All images must be .gif files

-Audio and Images can be converted online or with software Images must have the same name as the audio file e.g. random.wav and random.gif
+Audio and Images can be converted online or with software

+Images must have the same name as the audio file, e.g. random.wav and random.gif